Controlling spam in Yola Mail

-Make sure that you enter the sender's email address or a domain as it appears in the sender's "Return-Path."
+Make sure that you enter the sender's email address or a domain as it appears in the sender's "Return Path."
 The return path is in the first line of the email headers.
 This may not be the same as the address that is displayed in the From field of the message.

 You can block multiple addresses that are in the same domain with a wildcard (*), for example, *@example.com.
 This will block all senders using an email address from the example.com domain.

-Important: Be careful when adding entire domains to your list.
+Note: Be careful when adding entire domains to your list.
 If you add something like *@hotmail.com to your Blocked Senders list, you are blocking every sender with a Hotmail address.

 Adding senders to the Allowed or Blocked lists